 Covid information for students

-- Coronavirus testing for students and Travel and Testing get yourself tested to protect you and your mates and travelling to and from University
+- Coronavirus testing for students - get yourself tested to protect you and your mates and travelling to and from University

-- Studying at Uni and No detriment - how your learning experience is different
+- Studying at Uni and No detriment - how your learning experience and assessments will be different

 - Campus and city life - how we're keeping our campus safe, including support for self-isolating students and Can Do activities